-› Korean War › Forceps, Hemostatic, Straight Kelly
+› Korean War Surplus and M1951 Gear › Forceps, Hemostatic, Straight Kelly

 Originally packaged straight pean Forceps, Hemostatic, Straight Kelly.
 1950s production.